List of awards and nominations received by The Simpsons: Outstanding Individual Achievement in Animation

+Outstanding Short Form Animated Program

 Environmental Media Awards

 The Simpsons has won nine Environmental Media Awards.
 All of the wins and most of their nominations were in the Best Television Episodic Comedy category, including 2016 for "Teenage Mutant Milk-Caused Hurdles" but the series received a nomination for the Turner Award in 2005, which is given to "the scripted, primetime television episode that best deals with the issue of population growth and responsibility".

 Genesis Awards

 The Genesis Awards are given out annually by the Humane Society of the United States "to the news and entertainment media for shining that spotlight into the darkest corners of animal abuse and exploitation."

 Golden Reel Awards

 The Golden Reel Awards are presented annually by the Motion Picture Sound Editors.
 The Simpsons has been nominated in the Best Sound Editing in Television Animation – Music category five times.
 In 1998, the show was nominated for Best Sound Editing – Television Animated Specials, and won.